v4lli/zpa2ics/README.md

 The code currently does not verify the (invalid) ZPA certificate.
 Only use on trusted networks!

-Alternative lectures ("yellow boxes") are currently NOT handled correctly (although this should be easily fixable).

 ## TODO
-- handle alternative lectures ("Ausweichtermin bzw.
-Raumänderung")
 - certificate pinning
 - convert date strings to objects
 - error handling
-- all weeks but the current one
+- cache all weeks but the current one
 - don't re-fetch past weeks
 - log out when finished?